Skip to content

 Whilst the children are in Reception their learning follows the Early Years Foundation Stage Curriculum (EYFS).
 The EYFS is split into three prime areas which are Communication and Language, Personal, Social and Emotional Development and Physical Development.
 We also have 4 specific areas which are Literacy, Mathematics, Understanding the World and Expressive Arts and Design.

-Within the prime and specific areas each area is divided into aspects.
-Some of these have changed however the areas have not:
+Within the prime and specific areas, each area is divided into aspects:

 PRIME AREAS